Showing off your work with great photos online plays an important role in attracting new customers to your service and winning work.

 Another feature of a mobile phone camera is HDR, which stands for High Dynamic Range.
 Some phone models will automatically switch this feature on when sensing low-light or poor light conditions.
 Be sure to check your model and use the HDR feature, particularly when taking indoor photography to capture more colour and detail in your photos.

-TOP TIP: Remember to always wipe your phone's camera lense with a clean cloth or tissue before taking any photos.
+TOP TIP: Remember to always wipe your phone's camera lens with a clean cloth or tissue before taking any photos.

 A mobile phone’s native photo editing options are great to have but taking a great photo should always be your priority, rather than editing.